They Stooge to Conga

 They Stooge to Conga is a 1943 short subject directed by Del Lord starring American slapstick comedy team The Three Stooges (Moe Howard, Larry Fine and Curly Howard).
 It is the 67th entry in the series released by Columbia Pictures starring the comedians, who released 190 shorts for the studio between 1934 and 1959.

 Plot

 The Stooges are inept repairmen who undertake the task of repairing the doorbell of a sprawling residence, unaware that it serves as the clandestine headquarters for a group of Nazi agents, led by the formidable Hans.
-Despite their earnest efforts, the Stooges inadvertently wreak havoc within the premises, causing extensive damage to the house's infrastructure and unwittingly disrupting the city's telephone wire system.
+The agents are preparing to carry out sabotage involving a remote submarine.
+Meanwhile, the Stooges's energetic but clueless efforts to repair the doorbell wreak havoc within the premises, causing extensive damage to the house's infrastructure and disrupting the city's telephone wire system.

-Subsequently, Moe and Larry confront Hans and his Japanese counterpart, seizing the opportunity to impersonate prominent wartime figures Adolf Hitler and Hideki Tojo by assuming their attire.
-Utilizing strategic subterfuge, the Stooges assert their authority by wresting control of the hostile submarine and engineering its destruction via remote manipulation.
-This tactical maneuver results in the entrapment of the enemy operatives, ultimately leading to their defeat as the Stooges prevail in overpowering their adversaries.
+When Moe and Larry enter a room that is outfitted with a swastika banner and a portrait of Adolf Hitler, they realize that they have stumbled into a nest of spies.
+They confront Hans and his Japanese counterpart, knocking them unconscious while impersonating Axis leaders Hitler and Hideki Tojo by assuming their attire.
+Curly fortuitously discovers the radio that was to be used for sabotage, and the Stooges wrest control of the hostile submarine and engineer its destruction via remote manipulation.
+This results in the entrapment of the enemy operatives, ultimately leading to their defeat as the Stooges prevail in overpowering their adversaries.